West Farms Square–East Tremont Avenue station

 The West Farms Square–East Tremont Avenue station (formerly the 177th Street station) is a local station on the IRT White Plains Road Line of the New York City Subway.
 Located at the intersection of East Tremont Avenue and Boston Road in the West Farms neighborhood of the Bronx, it is served by the train at all times, and the train at all times except late nights and rush hours in the peak direction.
+Departing passengers are asked to watch the gap upon leaving the train at this station.

 History

-The initial segment of the IRT White Plains Road Line opened on November 26, 1904 between 180th Street–Bronx Park and Jackson Avenue.
+The initial segment of the IRT White Plains Road Line opened on November 26, 1904, between 180th Street–Bronx Park and Jackson Avenue.
 Initially, trains on the line were served by elevated trains from the IRT Second Avenue Line and the IRT Third Avenue Line.
 Once the connection to the IRT Lenox Avenue Line opened on July 10, 1905, trains from the newly opened IRT subway ran via the line.

 In Fiscal Year 1909, the installation of an escalator at the station was authorized.